JamieBort/Personal-Dashboard/README.md

 ## Next Steps
 1.
-    Clean up repo so that there is master  -- react branch with Java back end and database.
+    Clean up repo so that there is

-        |
+    a.
-        |
+        get rid of unused branches

-    react native branch with Java back end and database.
+    b.
        ```
         +-- master/main
             +-- React.js branch with Java back end and database.
             +-- React Native branch with Java back end and database.
         ```

         The front end on each branch will will look identical or similar.
         The functionality that it needs is to navigate between pages.
         And display info appropriate to that page.

         Something basic just to make sure
         * it's working as I want and need.
         * and to decide which to use
             * React.js
             * or React Native.

 2.
     Then work on getting it behind a password/some sort of security.